Celebrate Spring in Northern Virginia at Spring festivals and fairs, scenic drives and hikes, and unique outings in the DC ...

 You’ll find beautiful trees and gardens throughout Arlington Cemetery’s 624 acres, including two State Champion Yellowwood and Empress trees (located in sections 23 and 46).
 Take a slow walk along Farragut and Memorial Drives to view the Medal of Honor trees, 36 historic trees that commemorate Medal of Honor recipients.

 In Spring you’ll find blooming cherry trees, redbuds, and other colorful beauties.
 In summer the trees provide a shady break from the heat, but picnicking is not allowed in the cemetery, so keep your stops appropriate.
-On April 24th, you can join a free walking tour focused on the Memorial Arboretum, then plant an Arbor Day tree (register in advance to guarantee a space).

 4. Locate and visit a grave with the ANC mobile app.